Weapons! but not the kind you think...

 The story is normal, but the way it was told is amazing.
 It takes you on a journey from one character’s perspective to the other as chapters and ultimately leading to what happened.

-What stood out is how director Zach Cregger intentionally skipping out the reason and just went on the what happens is good.
+What stood out is how director Zach Cregger intentionally skipped out the reasoning and just went on the - what happens part is good.
 Most horrors justify the horror, but this just goes with the notion of this happens, deal with this.
+Which was excellent.

 Loved every artists performance in this film.
 Right from the missing children running with hands spread wide to the person of interest who comes very late in the film but leaves an impact (not revealing much for your surprise).